MyskYko/fresub/README.md

 ### Feasibility Checking Variants

-- **CPU Implementation**: Sequential search finding all feasible 4-divisor combinations
+- **CPU Implementation**: Sequential search supporting MIN-SIZE or ALL enumeration
 - **CUDA (first)**: Parallel GPU kernel optimized for finding first feasible solution
 - **CUDA (all)**: GPU implementation using 4D indexing to find all feasible combinations